IAHR task force on Strengthening Diversity and Gender Equity

 Created in 2010 the IAHR task force on Strengthening Diversity and Gender Equity seeks to emphasize the consideration of differences between people, ensuring that these variable attributes and characteristics are highly valued in our association.
 Having a strong diversity of members united in IAHR will enrich the common goals that are achieved when multilingual people, of different ethnicities, ages, gender, educational level, and cultural heritage come together.

 Interaction between different people in our events, magazines, and workgroups enhances our ability to work in a diverse environment, with different styles, cultures, and personalities.
 The objective of our association is to attract and retain talents, professionals, and both young and experienced researchers, finding a common place to share.

-About 25 per cent of IAHR members are women.
-However, their geographical distribution is quite uneven: Latin America is the region with the highest proportion of women members (27 per cent), whereas women from the Middle East and Africa are the least represented (15 per cent and 11 per cent respectively).
-In younger generations, gender distribution is more balanced (67 per cent are men and 33 per cent are women), but in recent years there has been very little increase in the number of women members.
-IAHR wants to change this to further strengthen the association’s potential and leadership position.
+In particular, IAHR wants to encourage the participation of women in engineering and a balanced membership is one of its strategic priorities, with the aim of having more women participate in the technical committees, divisions, and boards of the IAHR.
+Approximately 23 per cent of the members of the IAHR are women.
+However, its geographical distribution is quite unequal: Latin America is the region with the highest proportion of affiliated women (27 per cent), while women from the Middle East and Africa are the least represented (15 per cent and 11 per cent respectively).
+In the younger generations, the gender distribution is more balanced (67 per cent are men and 33 per cent are women), but in recent years there has been very little increase in the number of women affiliated.
+IAHR wants to change this to further strengthen the potential and leadership position of the association.

 Task force members